sbabic/swupdate/doc/source/handlers.rst

 If the storage is empty, it is required to setup the layout and create the volumes.
 This can be easy done with a preinstall script.
-Building with meta-SWUpdate, the original mtd-utils are available and can be called by a LUA script.
+Building with meta-SWUpdate, the original mtd-utils are available and can be called by a Lua script.

-Extend SWUpdate with handlers in LUA
+Extend SWUpdate with handlers in Lua
 ------------------------------------

-In an experimental phase, it is possible to add handlers that are not linked to SWUpdate but that are loaded by the LUA interpreter.
+In an experimental phase, it is possible to add handlers that are not linked to SWUpdate but that are loaded by the Lua interpreter.
 The handlers must be copied into the root filesystem and are loaded only at the startup.
 These handlers cannot be integrated into the image to be installed.
 Even if this can be theoretical possible, arise a lot of